Upahar

 Upahar is a Bengali drama film directed by Tapan Sinha based on a novel Krishna of Sailajananda Mukherjee.
 This film was produced by the Bani Chitram and release in 1955.
 It's starring Uttam Kumar, Manju Dey and Sabitri Chatterjee in lead.
 Music director of the film was Kalipada Sen. This was the second film and first collaboration for Sinha with Kumar.
-Film was critically acclaimed but did moderate success at the box office.
+The film was critically acclaimed but was moderately successful at the box office.